 We see training courses as opportunities to grow and become empowered with knowledge, and we have built our company on this foundation.
-We aim to make first aid training fun and accessible for everyone and provide nationally recognised first aid courses in North Lakes, Eagle Farm and Springfield Lakes.
+We aim to make first aid training fun and accessible for everyone and provide nationally recognised first aid courses in North Lakes.

 Although many people will have learned some first aid through their education, it is important to refresh this as an adult.
 Knowledge of first aid procedures and the correct methods of administering medical assistance are vital for you as an individual, as well as for your community.
-First aid can be applied anywhere and, in some circumstances; it may mean the difference between life and death until further help arrives.
+First Aid can be applied anywhere, in some circumstances, it may be the difference between life and death until further help arrives.

-For organisations, provision of trained first aiders as well as first aid equipment and facilities are a legal requirement.
-As a general rule of thumb, there should be one first aider for every 50 workers in a low-risk environment, such as an office, and one first aider for every 25 workers in a high-risk environment, such as a construction site.
+For all Australian businesses, provision of trained first aiders as well as first aid equipment and facilities are a legal requirement.
+The First Aid Core of Practice states, there should be one first aider for every 50 workers in a low-risk environment, such as an office, and one first aider for every 25 workers in a high-risk environment, such as a construction site.